pschatzmann/arduino-posix-fs/Readme.md

 If you want to store larger amount of data on a Microcontroller you can also use the Program Memory (PROGMEM).

-The goals of this project is to provide __Posix File API__ support to Microcontrollers in order to

-- readonly access of files in PROGMEM (w/o separate file deployment step)
+The goals of this project is to provide __Posix File API__ support to Microcontrollers in order to access of data in PROGMEM as files (w/o separate file deployment step), so that existing projects can be easily migrated to run on microcontrollers.
-- access files on SD drives (if not supported by default)

-so that existing projects can be easily migrated to run on microcontrollers.

 ## Documentation